papinet/papiNet-API/1.0.0/order-status.md

 }
 ```

 It shows that the first (and unique) line, as well as the order `1003`, has now reached the status `Completed`.
 The quantities have been updated accordingly, using the context `Invoiced`.
-Notice that only the quantity of type `Count` is not relevant in the context `Invoiced`.
+Notice that the quantity of type `Count` is not relevant in the context `Invoiced`.

 ### Scenario D - Multiple Productions and Multiple Shipments